CamioCam/examples/box_api/README.md

 At a high-level, the following steps are needed to analyze existing video through Camio.

 1. Register an account with Camio
-2. Purchase a Camio Box or download a VM image of one, setup the Box on your local network.
+2. Purchase a Camio Box or download a VM image of one, set up the Box on your local network.
 3. Register a camera source in 'batch' acquisition mode with our service through the Camio API
-4. Send the video content to the web server running on your Camio Box either manually or using our importer script.
+4. Send the video content to the web server running on your Camio Box
 5. Let the Box segment, process, and analyze the video.
 Once it is done the clips will be available through the Camio webapp or search API.